Who’s In Charge of Order Prevention at Your Company? How CPQ Resolves Issues

 Order prevention thrives in companies that do not adequately provide information to their employees regarding process, product or price.

-CPQ technology can make order prevention a thing of the past.
+CPQ (configure-price-quote) technology can make order prevention a thing of the past.
 How?

 CPQ builds all questions related to the product, pricing and order fulfillment into a question-and-answer script.
 The order will not move forward without a color selection or shipping instructions selected or specified.
 The rep and the customer move through the script over the course of the sales engagement.
 All of the troublesome “little” details are discussed and resolved upfront before the order is ever entered.